-It's a fact that a dark wood kitchen cabinet will not reflect light within small or big kitchens alike.
+It's true that a dark wood kitchen cabinet will not reflect light within small or big kitchens alike.

 If like me you have a real love of wood but also a need to have a light, bright and airy kitchen then this article is all the information you'll need accomplish the task.